 You can create a numbered sequence over a selection.
 The sequence can be forward, backward, single, double or higher increment, as a cycle, and so on.
-The sequence can be over one cell, a cell range in one or more columns, or one or more columns.
+The selection can be over one cell or a cell range in one column or more or an entire column or many entire columns.